How to Prepare Transracial Adoptees for Transitioning to College

-- Parents concern about whether their child will leave and emotionally not return.
+- Parents are concerned about whether their child will leave and emotionally not return.

 - Birth parent search is usually open to adolescents at age 18, which is right during this time of transition.

-- How can parents help their transracial adoptee make a successful transition to college?
+- How can parents help their transracial adoptees make a successful transition to college?